hpe-dev-incubator/hpe-dev-portal/content/blog/benefits-of-the-platform-level-data-model-for-firmware-update-standard.md

 * Power Supply firmware
 * PLDM firmware

-> Note: The last bullet of this list is the reason of this article.

 ### Type B

 Firmware update of type B is similar to type A, but requires a host server reset for the firmware to become active.